 Restricted to Student Instruction

 Most software applications available in the CLSE are licensed as a “Student Instruction” license.
 This includes work for a U-M course in which a student is currently enrolled.
 Students who are enrolled in a U-M course during the current term are granted access automatically to run software licensed for student instruction.
-In addition, anyone assigned a role of primary instructor, secondary instructor, graduate student instructor (GSI), or grader of a U-M course in the current term will be granted access automatically.
+In addition, anyone assigned a role of primary instructor, secondary instructor, or graduate student instructor (GSI) of a U-M course in the current term will be granted access automatically.

 Student instruction licenses are usually less expensive to purchase and are cost effective to deploy in the CLSE, but are restricted from being used for research purposes.

 Restricted to Academic Research